 If you've been using Sapling AI for detection, virtually any dedicated tool will be a step up.
 Here are the alternatives worth considering, ranging from free options that blow Sapling out of the water to premium tools built for professional use.

 GPTZero is the natural first upgrade.
-It's a dedicated AI detector (not a side feature), and its free tier gives you 10,000 words per month with 5 advanced scans.
-GPTZero claims 95.7% accuracy on its own RAID benchmark, but the Scribbr independent test found it correctly identified only 52% of texts overall, below the 60% average across all 10 tools tested.
+A dedicated AI detector (not a side feature), it now counts more than 19 million users and was acquired by Superhuman in June 2026.
+Its free tier gives you 10,000 words per month with 5 advanced scans.
+GPTZero claims 95.7% accuracy on its own benchmark, but Scribbr's independent test found it correctly identified only 52% of texts overall, below the 60% average across the 10 tools tested.
 That gap between self-reported and independent results is worth noting.
 Still, GPTZero offers sentence-level highlighting, batch scanning on paid plans ($14.99/month Essential), and a growing API.
-Compared to Sapling's 90% false positive rate, GPTZero is a massive improvement.
+Compared to Sapling's 90% false-positive rate, GPTZero is a massive improvement.

 Originality.ai jumps to the premium tier at $14.95/month, but the gap in independent testing is significant.
 Originality.ai scored 76% on the Scribbr test, the highest of any publicly benchmarked detector.
 It also offers pay-as-you-go pricing ($30 for 3,000 credits, where 1 credit covers 100 words) and built-in plagiarism checking.
 The catch: Originality.ai is aggressive.
-One study found 28 out of 100 human-written samples were classified as AI.
+Independent reviewers have flagged it for an elevated false-positive rate, classifying a meaningful share of human-written samples as AI.
 If false positives are your concern (and if you're leaving Sapling, they should be), Originality.ai is accurate but aggressive.

-[Turnitin](/blog/turnitin-ai-detection-guide) remains unmatched in academic settings.
-Its Chief Product Officer has publicly stated they catch about 85% of AI writing with a 1-4% false positive rate, the most honest assessment any detector company has made.
-You can't buy it individually (it's institutional only, roughly $3-7 per student per year), but if your school has it, there's no reason to be using Sapling instead.
-Over a dozen universities (including Vanderbilt, Yale, and Johns Hopkins) have disabled Turnitin's AI detection feature due to false positive concerns, which says something about the state of detection technology overall.
+Turnitin remains unmatched in academic settings.
+Its Chief Product Officer has publicly stated they catch about 85% of AI writing while keeping false positives low (under 1% at the document level, around 3-4% for native-English writing), the most candid assessment any detector company has offered.
+You can't buy it individually (it's institutional only), but if your school has it, there's no reason to be using Sapling instead.
+Even so, several universities (including Vanderbilt and Johns Hopkins) have disabled Turnitin's AI detection feature over false-positive concerns, which says something about the state of detection technology overall.

 Head-to-Head Comparison

 The "Independent Testing" column is the one that matters.
 Every detector claims 95%+ accuracy on its website.
 When third parties actually test them under real-world conditions (mixed content, edited text, paraphrased passages), the numbers drop significantly.
-Sapling claims 97% accuracy, but the only peer-reviewed study (Instars, May 2025) found a 90% false positive rate on human text.
+Sapling claims 97% accuracy, but the only peer-reviewed study of it (Instars, May 2025) found a 90% false-positive rate on human text.
 That's worse than every tool on this list.

-A few things to note: Turnitin wasn't included in the Scribbr test, so we use the Perkins et al. (2024) figure.
+A few things to note: Turnitin wasn't part of Scribbr's test, so its figure reflects a separate 2026 benchmark.
 The Weber-Wulff et al. (2023) study tested 14 detection tools and found all of them scored below 80% accuracy.
 Even the best detectors on this list have significant limitations.
 But compared to Sapling's false positive problem, any dedicated tool is a substantial improvement.

 | Detector | Claimed Accuracy | Independent Testing | False Positive Rate | Price | Upgrade From Sapling? |